 Raised in a rural community in western Iowa, I have always balanced a wide variety of interests -- writing, literature, biology, architecture, languages, travel, and history.
 I finished my undergraduate education in architecture at MIT in 2010.
 There, I focused primarily on building technology and daylighting design, particularly as it relates to the biological needs of users and the historical development of building types.
 I also studied Japanese and Spanish and work for a cumulative five and a half months in Japan and another three months in Spain.
-I participated in a number of theater groups and did a significant amount of publicity design, which I hope to continue.
+I participated in a number of theater groups by doing publicity design and management.

 Design 1st, Intern